JetBrains/kotlin-web-site/docs/topics/exceptions.md

 val number = string.toInt() // throws NumberFormatException
 ```

 **[NullPointerException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-null-pointer-exception/)**: Thrown when an application attempts to use an object reference that has the null value.
-Even though Kotlin's null safety features significantly reduce the risk of NullPointerExceptions, they can still occur if a null value is explicitly accessed without safety checks.
+Even though Kotlin's null safety features significantly reduce the risk of NullPointerExceptions, they can still occur either through deliberate use of the `!!` operator or when interacting with languages like Java, which lack Kotlin's null safety.

 ```kotlin
 val text: String? = null